 Enfield completes assistant coaching staff

-Andy Enfield, 44, a proven winner as a player, assistant coach and head coach, was named the USC men's basketball head coach on April 1, 2013 and immediately brought a tangible buzz to the program.
+Andy Enfield, 45, a proven winner as a player, assistant coach and head coach, was named the USC men's basketball head coach on April 1, 2013 and no doubt will bring success to the Trojans' basketball program.
+His arrival on campus immediately created a tangible buzz around the program.

 Over Enfield's two-year run at FGCU, the Eagles won 41 games, advanced to the A-Sun Championship game both seasons and became the first No. 15 seed in NCAA Tournament history to make the Sweet Sixteen.
 His two seasons were the program's first as Division I postseason eligible.

-"My family and I are thrilled to join the Trojan Family and be part of the unparalleled athletic tradition at USC," said Enfield.
+"My family and I are thrilled to join the Trojan Family and be part of the unparalleled athletic tradition at USC," said Enfield upon joining USC.
 "In meeting with Pat Haden, I was very impressed with his vision for the men's basketball program.
-I am looking forward to bringing an exciting, up-tempo style of play to USC and building the men's basketball brand into one that the fans and basketball community will enjoy and respect.
+I am looking forward to bringing an exciting, up-tempo style of play to USC and building the men's basketball brand into one that the fans and basketball community will enjoy and respect."

 In his second year at Florida Gulf Coast, Enfield led the Eagles to a school-record 26 wins in 2013, including a victory over current No. 5 Miami.
 The Eagles won the Atlantic Sun Tournament with a resounding 88-75 victory over Mercer.
 In just the school's second season of NCAA Division I post-season eligibility, FGCU became the first team since Florida in 1987 to win the first two NCAA Tournament games it ever played.
 As the NCAA tourney's No. 15 seed, the Eagles shocked second-seeded Georgetown and then seventh-seed San Diego State to advance to the Sweet Sixteen.